 Our Dream catchers are individually handcrafted in the Fraser Valley in beautiful British Columbia.

 These exquisite 1" dream catcher earrings are made with sterling silver and Swarovski crystal.
-We also carry a matching pendant.

 $18.99